bahamas10/node-stats-page/README.md

-**NOTE:** stats-page will listen on `0.0.0.0` by default (as does `http.createServer`), you can specify a second argument to the `start` method of 'localhost' to restrict access.
+**NOTE:** stats-page will listen on `0.0.0.0` by default (as does `http.createServer`), you can specify a second argument to the `listen` method of 'localhost' to restrict access.

 Customization